New York Times is out with a story that Trump is going to moderate a Republican presidential debate in Des Moines, Iowa in January.

 It's a measure of the income inequality in a society.

-He was a fascist, theorist, and ideologue who wrote the scientific basis of fascism in 1927.
+He was a fascist theorist and ideologue who wrote the scientific basis of fascism in 1927.

-Dr. Frank Lunz.
+Dr. Frank Luntz.

-And Dr. Frank Wuntz said this.
+And Dr. Frank Luntz said this.

 I'm so scared of this anti-Wall Street effort.